unbit/uwsgi-docs/WSGIquickstart.rst

 Deploying Flask
 ***************

-Flask is popular Python web microframework.
+Flask is a popular Python web microframework.

 Save the following example as ``myflaskapp.py``: